txoof/epdlib/README.md

 See the [ChangeLog](./changes.md) for details
 ### v0.5
 * Add support for Block type "DrawBlock"
+* Add support for adding borders to all Block types

 ### v0.4
 * Add support for IT8951 panels with 8bit gray scale and partial refresh